 Arnold J. Levine is Professor Emeritus at the Institute for

-Study and leads the Institute’s Simons Center
+Study and leads the Institute’s Simons Center for Systems

-for Systems Biology in the
+Biology in the

 School of Natural Sciences.
-An
+An acclaimed leader in

 In the summer of 1968, a young, newly minted assistant professor